paladique/Workshop-DataInAzure/README.md

 database: mydatabase
  ```

+12. Create a compute instance to run the notebook: in the Compute section, above of the notebook, select the **+** to open the **New compute instance** form.
+13. Select a compute name and change the virtual machine size to `Standard_D1 `, then select **Create**.
+CPU and Region can stay at their default settings.
+14. Select the created instance from the compute dropdown, it may take a minute or two to create.
+Select the the Play/Start Compute button to start the instance.
+15. When the computer instance enters a `Running` state, select `Python 3.6 - Azure ML` as the Jupyter kernel.
-12. Follow the remaining instructions in the notebook named `Weather and Elevation`
+16. Follow the remaining instructions in the notebook named `Weather and Elevation`

 # Cleanup